 Cooking your own food will save you cash and allow you to track your calories to keep the body in the best shape.
 Being in the kitchen makes one look at the ingredient lists of their food to know what they are putting in their body that might not be all that healthy.
 It turns out there is a mental health benefit, too: you might feel better mentally for it, which leads us to cooking therapy.
+It’s no secret that the world is currently going through economically challenging times.
+People around the globe are feeling the pinch of record high inflation and students, who are more vulnerable to price shocks than the general population, are feeling the impact on their mental health.
+Survey shows: 60% of US students are worried about financial situation.

 Cooking therapy, also culinary or kitchen therapy, has a way of making you feel better, given that it is a form of self-care.
 While you cannot solve the world’s problems, you can whip up a meal to be enjoyed with others or alone, which is enough to make the mind and body appreciative.